nandakola/aCloudManage/readme.md

 once you are in kudu click on "Debug console" -> "PowerShell" this will allow you to browse the site assets that you deployed using Azure CLI.

-now go to "site" -> "wwwroot" -> "aManageTrigger "  and click edit button for  "amcloud.yml" this is where most of the configurations are, you need to update this with your severs information annd start/stop timings.
+now go to "site" -> "wwwroot" -> "aManageTrigger"  and click edit button for  "amcloud.yml" this is where most of the configurations are, you need to update this with your severs information and start/stop timings.
+Below configuration talks about on how to update this file.

 ## Configuration